marcodpt/hippo/README.md

 ### relative: String
 The relative path to the current post or empty string in case of been itself.

-### raw: Object
+### meta: Object
 An object with all the meta tags, where:
  - the keys are `name` attribute.
  - the values are the `content` attribute parsed but not formatted.

 ### data: Object
-An object with all the non taxonomies meta tags, where:
+An object with the meta tags transformed with `data` function defined by user.
- - the keys are `name` attribute.
- - the values are the `content` attribute formatted as especified in `data-type`.

 ### taxonomies
 An object with all the taxonomies meta tags, where: